Welcome to Interactive Music Theory Lab

 Build chord progressions, organize them into sections, and see them rendered as professional notation.

-Get AI Suggestions
+Get Smart Suggestions

 Learn Music Theory